The Coronavirus pandemic brings huge racism towards Chinese and, more in general, Asians.

 This is SeungJae’s story

-Seung-Jae lives in Amsterdam for three years.
+Seung-Jae has lived in Amsterdam for three years.

-“I avoid being alone in public situations.
-Once I was walking down the street and a guy stopped me, grabbing my shoulder, and told me ‘Hey Chinese, go back to your country with rice and sushi’.
+You have to be brave to be an Asian in a European country.
+I avoid being alone in public situations.
+Once I was walking down the street and a guy stopped me, grabbed my shoulder, and told me ‘Hey Chinese, go back to your country with rice and sushi’.

-This is light racism, because there is much more over here.
-Every day”.
+This is light racism because there is much more over here.
+Every day.

 He shared with me two episodes he experienced linked to racism during Coronavirus pandemic.